strongloop/strongloop.com2/_posts/2018-07-13-loopback4-model-relations.md

 we could simplify our relation implementation anew.
 Thus, I worked on a [spike] which aimed to utilize the concept of Repositories and constraint enforcement and flesh out what would be needed to implement the [hasMany] relation.
-With [Raymond] and [Miroslav's] guidance and feedback, we were able to agree on the direction of relations in LoopBack 4 as follows:
+With [Raymond] and [Miroslav]'s guidance and feedback, we were able to agree on the direction of relations in LoopBack 4 as follows:

 - Relations are defined between models via relational properties on the source